-Connecticut’s “implied consent” laws require all drivers lawfully arrested for operating under the influence (OUI) to submit to chemical testing for the purpose of measuring BAC.
-This article gives an overview of Connecticut’s implied consent laws and the penalties for refusing a chemical test.
+Connecticut's "implied consent" laws require all drivers lawfully arrested for operating under the influence (OUI) to submit to chemical testing for the purpose of measuring BAC.
+Drivers who refuse to take one of these tests after being requested to do so by an arresting officer generally face penalties.

 Prior to testing a driver's BAC, the officer is supposed to: